Here are five ways that gardening can improve your mental health and the benefits you can gain by enjoying the great outdoors

 Many activities become more difficult as people age, but with the help of a raised gardening bed, it can be a way to help people stay active despite mobility limitations.’

-It opens barriers for honest communication with children.
+It opens channels for honest communication with children

 Anthony Smith, from Nursery Enterprises, says…